AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 ### .dotfiles
 Most shell programs have a text based config file - a dotfile.
-For historical reasons names begin with a dot, contain config for all sort.
+For historical reasons names begin with a dot, contain config for all sorts.

 Examples?
 - **bash** - .bashrc
 - **vim** - .vimrc
 These files will hold config for these particular applications.
 If you want to configure any of the apps you're using just google search their dotfiles.

 How to know what to configure?
 There is a lot of repos **on github**, folks configuring their apps and sharing the config - **vet before you get!**
 Use lecture resources.

 Where do dotfiles live?
-By default - you need to check per app.
+By default - ... you need to check per app.
-People usually store all of them in one folder,create Symbolic Links (**symlinks**) to the actual location and put it in the location where the system (or applications looking for other applications) expects the dotfile to be.
+People usually store all of them in one folder, then create Symbolic Links (**symlinks**) to the actual location and put it in the location where the system (or applications looking for other applications) expects the dotfile to be.
 Symbolic Links show as `'Symlink Name' -> '/targets/actual/full/path` when you use `ls -l` - an example in Windows would be _'My Documents' -> /c/Users/%username%/Documents_

 **GNU Stow** is a good link for managing symlinks - you can add them safely.
 Or you can use **ln** to add them yourself -> `ln -s source_file symlink_fyle`